AlexanderMaxRanabel/AlexanderMaxRanabel/README.md

 Projects(Serious ones):
 - Lambda Shade (Hacky stuff for Minecraft)
-- Elgo (A discord bot written in python)
+- Helio (A discord bot written in Python)
-- FocusCenter(A tool which has built in features for focusing written in rust)
 - Vix (A Wrapper for Nix)
 - VynxOS(A linux distro based on NixOS)